 Letters of award, and annual letters of renewal, indicate a period of eligibility for graduate assistant support.
-Typically, this period is five years for students admitted with a bachelor's degree.
+Typically, this period is five years.
 During this period, financial assistance requires demonstration of satisfactory skills and performance as a graduate assistant and demonstration of academic excellence combined with timely progress towards degree completion.